Free Download - Version 0.6.1

 ddrescue (GNU)FreeYesCLI only, no GUI, no chain of custody fields

-Sherlock Forensics Disk ImagerFreeYes (auto by serial)Single 4.4 MB exe, three-pass SHA-256, chain of custody built in
+Sherlock Forensics Disk ImagerFreeYes (auto by serial)Single 8.4 MB exe, three-pass SHA-256, chain of custody built in

 Beyond the FTK Imager alternative comparison, Sherlock fits the broader competitor landscape: as an X-Ways Forensics alternative for the disk acquisition step (X-Ways Forensics is a paid commercial all-in-one forensic suite at $1,495 per user; for the disk imaging slice alone Sherlock is the X-Ways Forensics alternative on the disk-acquisition layer at $0 with the same E01 image and DD image output formats).
 FTK Imager itself was historically published by AccessData; AccessData was acquired by Exterro and FTK Imager is now an Exterro property, but the AccessData heritage is what most veteran examiners associate with the FTK Imager product line.
-Sherlock's evidence imaging output (raw disk image plus E01 image plus DD image) interoperates with every forensic analysis tool whether Autopsy, EnCase, X-Ways Forensics or FTK; the raw disk image format is universally readable and the E01 image format is the gold-standard EWF container.
-For the writeblocker side of the evidence imaging workflow see Sherlock USB Blocker Pro; for the broader mid-market vs enterprise positioning context see our Cellebrite vs Magnet AXIOM 2026 comparison; for the cross-product utility-tool catalogue see our Sherlock tool index and our Port Scanner.
+Sherlock's evidence imaging output (raw disk image and E01 image and DD image) interoperates with every forensic analysis tool whether Autopsy, EnCase, X-Ways Forensics or FTK; the raw disk image format is universally readable and the E01 image format is the gold-standard EWF container.
+For the writeblocker side of the evidence imaging workflow see Sherlock Forensics USB Blocker Pro; for the broader mid-market vs enterprise positioning context see our Cellebrite vs Magnet AXIOM 2026 comparison; for the cross-product utility-tool catalogue see our Sherlock tool index and our Port Scanner.

 Use Cases